Diet & Weight Loss

 Lunges are a staple to any strength training basic routine.
 Reverse lunges are a variation of the classic alternating front lunges.
 These will work the glutes, thighs, and calves.
 Standing with feet hip-width apart, step your left foot back, keeping that heel raised, says Rosante.
 Lower with slow control until the back knee is just above the ground.
 Press through your front heel to return to start.
 Do approximately 12 on this side, then alternate sides to balance out the exercise.

 Simply put, nothing works your core quite like the plank.
 Arzon says plank is the foundation for many moves, primarily the push-up, as described before.
 A variation of a high-plank is to come onto your forearms.
 Rosante recommends starting on your hands and knees.
 Lower your forearms to the floor with elbows positioned underneath your shoulders.
 Then step your feet back, one at a time.
 Rosante echoes Arzon’s straight line positioning.
 “Maintain a straight line from head to heels; pull your belly button in and up and squeeze your abs tightly,” he says.
 Hold for 30 seconds, or go the extra mile and take on the minute.
-Here are other exercises for better abs without crunches.
+Next, here are 15 myths you shouldn’t believe about fitness after 50.